mgreiler/se-unlocked/Transcripts/EP_11_Laurie_Barth.md

+---
-# Transcript Episode 11 Laurie Barth
+episode: "Transcript Episode 11 Laurie Barth"
+permalink: /episode-11-staff-engineer-gatsby
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla.
 And today I have the pleasure to talk to